-DAL services are normally implemented as HTTP REST [16] web services, although other transport protocols could be used in the future1.
+DAL services are normally implemented as HTTP REST (Fielding, 2000) web services, although other transport protocols could be used in the future.
 The primary resource in a DAL service is a job.
-A DAL job is defined by parameters (Section 3) and can be executed either synchronously or asynchronously.
+A DAL job is defined by parameters (section 3) and can be executed either synchronously or asynchronously.
 A concrete service specification defines the job parameters and the manner of execution is defined by separate resources below.

-In addition to job list resources, DAL services also implement several Virtual Observatory Support Interface (VOSI) resources to describe service availability, capabilities, and content.
+In addition to job list resources, DAL services also implement several Virtual Observatory Support Interface (Grid and Web Services Working Group, 2011) resources to describe service availability, capabilities, and content.

-A concrete DAL service must define at least one DALI-async or DALI-sync resource.
-It may define both with the same job semantics (e.g. TAP-1.0 [13]) or it may define one with one kind of job and the other with a separate kind of job (a service that does some things synchronously and others asynchronously).
+A concrete DAL service must define at least one DALI-async or DALIsync resource.
+It may define both with the same job semantics (e.g. TAP-1.0 (Dowler et al., 2010)) or it may define one with one kind of job and the other with a separate kind of job (a service that does some things synchronously and others asynchronously).